xz0127/tp/docs/UserGuide.md

 ### Installing Nuudle

+Follow these steps to get you started on Nuudle:

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have **Java 11** or above installed in your Computer.

-1. Download the latest `nuudle.jar` from [here](https://github.com/ay2021s1-cs2103t-t12-4/tp/releases).
+1. Download the latest version of Nuudle from [here](https://github.com/ay2021s1-cs2103t-t12-4/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for Nuddle.

-1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+1. Double-click the file to start up Nuudle.
+An application window similar to the one below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)
+   Notice how Nuudle also comes with some sample data to get you started.<br>

 ### Using Nuudle